yubhbh/gowith-backbone/README.md

-gowtih-backbone
+gowith-backbone
 ===============

-gowtih-backbone is a backone.js spa demo
+gowith-backbone is a backone.js spa demo